aredn/documentation/arednGettingStarted/node_admin.rst

 Radios & Antennas
 -----------------

+At the top of the right-hand column, highlight and click the section displaying your node's radio information.
 The **Radios & Antennas** display allows you to configure the radios on your node.
 Context-sensitive help is available by clicking the ``Help`` button.

 If your device has two radios, you can configure them separately but you cannot put them both into the same mode.
 For example, you can use one radio for Mesh RF while the second radio functions as a LAN Hotspot or a WAN Client (as described below).
 Some devices may not have any available radios, but some of the radio options will still be shown if they are applicable to the device.